shuzhao-li-lab/asari/README.md

 Input
 =====
-Input data are centroied mzML files from LC-MS metabolomics.
+Input data are centroid mzML files from LC-MS metabolomics.
 We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
 Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats and .mzXML files.